 It’s extremely rare that a fire sprinkler will go off by accident.
 Fire sprinkler systems are designed to detect heated air over 165 degrees Fahrenheit.
 The odds that a fire sprinkler system would go off accidentally are less than 1 in 3.3 million.

-For the fire safety of your building, you’ll need to contact a professional fire sprinkler installer in y our area.
+For the fire safety of your building, you’ll need to contact a professional fire sprinkler installer in your area.
 Make sure that the contractor is licensed and knowledgeable in national and local fire codes.
-Fire Pros, Inc. offers fire protection services for all of Michigan and Indiana.
+Fire Pros offers fire protection services for all of Michigan.